 A call to arms, probably.

-And really, sweet and winsome as they were, not one of those girls had even heard of Joe Dolan…
+And anyway, sweet and winsome as they were, not one of those kissing, whispering girls had even heard of Joe Dolan…

 “You like a lot of old Robert Crumb jazz, don’t you?”